Skip to main content

 What protocol economics are for

-Protocol economics should answer:
+Protocol economics answer:

 • who funds shared infrastructure